EnCiv/undebate-ssp/README.md

 The following has been tested using node v16.13.0 and npm v8.1.0 on Windows 10 and MacOs.
 There are known issues using npm < 7.
 During install, you can ignore the warning about incompatibility with previous versions of node/npm - we need to go back to those packages and update their dependencies.

-Instructions for cloning and running storybook on your local system using your command line utility of choice:
+Instructions for cloning and running storybook on your local system using your CLI of choice is as follows:
 ```
-// Create a directory on your local system to hold the project (e.g., 'undebate-ssp')
+// Create a directory on your local system to hold the project that you will be cloning (e.g., 'undebate-ssp')
 mkdir undebate-ssp

 // Navigate to the local project directory you just created: